 Croatia – probably one of the most beautiful countries in the world.
-Small and so diverse, with 1244 islands (islets, stacks and reefs) and stunningly beautiful scenery, coolest festivals and art scene, mmm food and awesome weather, guys, this is where you wanna be in 2018.
+Small and so diverse, with 1244 islands (islets, stacks and reefs) and stunningly beautiful scenery, coolest festivals and art scene, mmm food and awesome weather, guys, this is where you wanna be this summer.
 Forget the most popular European destinations.
 Try something new.

 With 6278km of stunning coastline and already mentioned 1244 islands, this relatively small country of only 56.5k square kilometers of territory offers 31k square kilometers of coastal waters for diving and swimming, which is pretty impressive (as the country occupies the largest part of the eastern coast of the Adriatic sea).